Sirupsen/sirupsen.github.io/_posts/2017-02-03-minimum-viable-airtable.md

 law](https://en.wikipedia.org/wiki/John_Gall_(author)#Gall.27s_law) that any
 complex, working system _has_ to evolve from a simple system that works.
 I think that Airtable provides a unique opportunity for anyone to create their own unique systems.
 It's no longer just for people who can code.
+In Silicon Valley
+lingo: Airtable is democratizing app-building.

 While you may have the ambition to turn your idea into a full-blown app, that takes hours, days or weeks.
 Creating an Airtable for your first prototype to get